See Video below

 “Here’s a disease that in the past was a death sentence and now has been so well controlled that it offers people with that disease an opportunity to save somebody else,” said Dr. Dorry Segev, a Hopkins surgeon who pushed for the HIV Organ Policy Equity, or HOPE, Act that lifted a 25-year U.S. ban on transplants between people with HIV ( Associated Press).

+HIV organ donor debate.
 Other experts have been more cautious

 For example, Dr. Alan Taege, an infectious disease expert at Cleveland Clinic, told Healthline that while news of Martinez’s donation is a significant development, the medical community still needs to be cautious.
+From a bioethical point of view, our opinion, this statement is wise.